KDugg84/CI-The-Virtual-Pub-Quiz-MS2-GP/README.md

 ### Frameworks, Libraries & Programs Used

-[Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes for the website.
+* [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes for the website.
-[Font Awesome](https://fontawesome.com/icons) was used to add the beer glass to the logo and the social media icons used in the footer.
+* [Font Awesome](https://fontawesome.com/icons) was used to add the beer glass icon to the logo.
-[Google Fonts](https://fonts.google.com/) was used to import the font for the body text.
+* [Google Fonts](https://fonts.google.com/) was used to import the font for the body text.
 Google Dev Tools was used to identify and resolve problems related to responsiveness and appearance.
-[Github](https://github.com/) was used to store my project in a repository.
+* [Github](https://github.com/) was used to store my project in a repository.
-[Git](https://git-scm.com/) was used for version control.
+* [Git](https://git-scm.com/) was used for version control.
-[Google](https://google.com) was used to research other CSS styles to add more dynamic touches to the project and help with JavaScript functionality issues/problems.
+* [Google](https://google.com) was used to research other CSS styles to add more dynamic touches to the project and help with JavaScript functionality issues/problems.
-[Gitpod](https://www.gitpod.io/) the vast majority of my time was spent inside GitPod's VSCode Cloud IDE.
+* [Gitpod](https://www.gitpod.io/) the vast majority of my time was spent inside GitPod's VSCode Cloud IDE.
 CDNs [Cloudflare](https://www.cloudflare.com/en-gb/learning/what-is-cloudflare/) and [JsDelivr](https://www.jsdelivr.com/) were used for Font Awesome icons CSS minified and Fork Awesome minified.
-[Am I Responsive](https://ui.dev/amiresponsive) To create the responsive banner of devices.
+* [Am I Responsive](https://ui.dev/amiresponsive) To create the responsive banner of devices.

 ## Testing